tretapey/dotfiles/README.md

 Create/Copy vimrc file (I use VIM): `vim ~/.vimrc`

 Features:
-- You can use VIM sessions: <Leader>S to create or rewrite session; <Leader>s to source session
+- You can use VIM sessions: Space-S to create or rewrite session; Space-s to source session
-- <Leader>e to toggle netrw file explorer
+- Space-e to toggle netrw file explorer
-- <Leader>y to copy to system clipboard and <Leader>p to paste from system clipboard
+- Space-y to copy to system clipboard and Space-p to paste from system clipboard
 - Check more comments and mapping into the .vimrc file...

 * install.sh